Home Donate New Search Gallery Reviews How-To Books Links Workshops About Contact

 Sunstars performance top

-With its straight 7-bladed diaphragm, this 35-105 should make magnificent Nikon-standard 14-pointed sunstars on bright points of light.
+With its straight 7-bladed diaphragm, this 35-105 makes magnificent Nikon-standard 14-pointed sunstars on bright points of light.

 Survivability performance top